-Construction Sequencing Software | Autodesk
+Construction sequencing software | Autodesk

 Learn how the Autodesk Architecture, Engineering & Construction (AEC) Collection helps make construction sequencing more efficient for streamlined project phasing.

-Construction sequencing helps streamline the entire construction process by considering resources, spatial constraints, and an organized sequence of engineering, design, and operations activities before a project begins.
-The construction sequence model can identify potential conflicts up-front and precisely calculate how to complete a construction project on-time and within budget.

 Use animated schedule simulations to improve accuracy and predictability of construction sequencing.
-Use 3D coordination and 4D simulations to visualize important construction activities—including equipment routing, material storage, and site constraints.
+Use 3D co-ordination and 4D simulations to visualise important construction activities – including equipment routeing, material storage and site constraints.

-Construction logistics, planning, and sequencing are critical components in streamlining the construction process and achieving cost-saving efficiencies.
-See how pioneers in civil infrastructure optimized their project plans on complex road, bridge (US site), and tunnel projects using construction sequencing software in the AEC Collection.

 Image courtesy of WSP